17haties/alx-system_engineering-devops/0x02-shell_redirections/README.md

 in the file
 count that word
 what is next
-does not contain the pattern 'bin'
+does not contain the pattern 'bin' letters only